Seekonk River: Slate Rock

+The rough stone, set up next to the Junior Warden's chair, is engraved with the words "What Cheer Rock, Quarried May 2d[sic], A. L, 5860" in gilded letters.

 The historic rock was accidentally blown up by city workers in 1877.
 They were attempting to expose a buried portion of the stone, but used too much dynamite and the stone was "blasted to pieces."
 Pieces of the stone were later sold for souvenirs.
 A monument in nearby Slate Rock Park commemorates the location.

 Flora and fauna

 The Seekonk River is home to numerous fauna that either migrate to the bay at some point during the year or live there year-round.
 Several species of fish, shellfish and crab have been documented.
 Birds include loon, cormorants, herons, gulls, terns, swans and geese.

 Spartina and Phragmites grasses are found in high marsh areas, while brown and green seaweeds are found in the intertidal zone.
 Riparian vegetation includes shrubs such as Rosa rugosa and trees like willow, oak and beech.